BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/Package-Automation/README.md

 On each Lpar where portions of this collection will run:

- - Place all the REXX items into a new or existing library of your choice.
+ - Place the REXX items into a new or existing library of your choice.
  - Enter the name the library into the Exit program you choose
      - C1UEXT07 for Automated Executions and Shipments
      - C1UEXSHP for Automated Shipments only
  - The WHEREIAM.rex member is not a part of the configuration, but is intended to help identify names you should use as @site member names.
-Execute the WHEREIAM.rex (as is) to determine the name to assign to a copy of the @site member.
+ Execute the WHEREIAM.rex (as is) to determine the new name to give to the member currently named @site.
  Then tailor the content to reflect values for the Lpar.

     For example, if you intend to execute the collection on Lpars named SYS1 and SYS7, then WHEREIAM.rex will instruct you to create members @SYS1 and @SYS7 respectively.
   The names you use for the Rules and Trigger files must entered into the @SYS1 and @SYS7 members.
   Additionally the names of the libraries and members you use as "MODELS" must be entered.

 ## Automate Package Executions